core-wg/href/draft-ietf-core-href.md

 [^status]

+[^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-[^status]: The present revision -12 of this draft adds a registry that
+    The present revision –13 of this draft picks up some additional discussion points and is intended as input to the CoRE WG interim meeting on 2023-05-10.
-    is intended to provide full coverage for representing a URI scheme (and certain text strings used in their place) as negative integers.

 --- middle

+{:cabo: source=" -- cabo"}

 [^replace-xxxx]: RFC Ed.: throughout this section, please replace
     RFC-XXXX with the RFC number of this specification and remove this